Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Baking soda is a natural cleanser and deodorizer that you probably have on hand.
 You can use baking soda as a dry dog shampoo, and it doesn’t take any mixing at all!
 If you decide to use baking soda to clean your dog, do it outdoors because it can be messy.

 Start by brushing your dog to remove loose hair and dirt.
-Then rub the baking soda into your dog’s fur while massaging it into his skin.
+Then rub the baking soda into your dog’s fur while massaging it into their skin.
 Leave the baking soda on your dog’s fur for a few minutes, then brush it out.
 This method works best on a dog that’s not overly dirty.
-It simply won’t cut through heavy dirt and grime so don’t use this method if your dog is filthy.
+It simply won’t cut through heavy dirt and grime, so don’t use this method if your pup is filthy.

 Pros